hwkd/sumscribe/README.md

 ## Limitations

-- Does not work properly for multi-language videos
+- Does not work properly for multi-language videos.
+- Does not work if the video length exceeds around 20 minutes.

 ## Prerequisites